 5. The Board will consider the recommendation of the Committee and decide whether to accept or reject the resignation within 90 days after the applicable meeting of shareholders.
 The Board will accept the resignation absent exceptional circumstances.
 A director who submits a resignation may not participate in any meetings of the Committee or the Board at which the resignation is being considered.

-The Board will promptly issue a news release disclosing the results of the Board’s decision, a copy of which must be provided to the Toronto Stock Exchange (if the Company is listed on such exchange at that time).
-If the Board determines not to accept a resignation, the news release shall fully state the reasons for that decision.
+6. Following the Board’s decision, the Company will promptly issue a news release announcing its decision and provide a copy of the release to the Toronto Stock Exchange.
+If the Board decides not to accept the resignation, the news release must state fully the reasons for the decision.

-Subject to any restrictions in the Company’s Articles or By-laws, the Board may (i) leave a resultant vacancy unfilled until the next annual shareholders meeting; (ii) fill the vacancy through the appointment of a new director whom the Board considers to merit the confidence of the shareholders; or (iii) call a special meeting of shareholders at which there will be presented individuals to fill the vacant position or positions.
+7. Where the resignation is accepted, subject to any applicable limitations, the Board may (i) leave the vacancy unfilled until the next annual meeting of shareholders, (ii) fill the vacancy by appointing a new director whom the Board considers to merit the support of the shareholders or (iii) call a meeting of shareholders to consider a new nominee to fill the vacant position.